ancientpathsio/ancientpaths/docs/guidebook.md

 To the brother with no evidence of progressive sanctification: Praise God from whom all blessings flow—because instead of spinning your wheels, you are now on an ancient path leading to restoration.
 Go back and review Exercise 1 and every other exercise that isn’t well-rooted in your life.
 Add more accountability when something isn’t taking root.

-:::tip
+:::note Know This

-**Know this:** God sifts all of humanity.
+God sifts all of humanity.
 He brought you to a place to hear a tough message that most avoid... rejoice!
 Then press in on it.

 :::